Skip to main content

 9 min read

 Retrieval-Augmented Generation (RAG) has emerged as the dominant architecture for building production-ready LLM applications, but evaluating RAG system performance remains a significant challenge.
 While accuracy metrics provide a starting point, comprehensive evaluation requires measuring multiple dimensions including retrieval quality, generation faithfulness, and overall system reliability.
-In this technical deep dive, we’ll explore the leading evaluation frameworks—RAGAS and RAGTruth—and demonstrate how to build custom metrics that address real-world production requirements.
+In this technical deep dive, we'll explore the RAGAS evaluation framework and the RAGTruth hallucination corpus, and demonstrate how to build custom metrics that address real-world production requirements.

 The RAG Evaluation Landscape